Healthdirect Free Australian health advice you can count on.

 Your doctor will diagnose appendicitis by asking about your symptoms and examining you.

-It can be difficult to diagnose appendicitis, especially in young children.
-Even in adults, it can be hard to tell the difference between appendicitis and other medical problems that affect your abdomen.
-Your doctor may monitor how your condition progresses over time to help them decide on the most likely diagnosis.
+Appendicitis can be hard to diagnose, especially in young children.
+Even in adults, it can be difficult to tell apart from other medical problems that affect your tummy.
+Your doctor may observe how your symptoms change over time before making a diagnosis.

 How is appendicitis treated?

-The main treatment for appendicitis is an operation to remove the inflamed appendix, known as an appendectomy or appendicectomy.
-The appendix is not needed by the body, and your body can function normally without one.
+The main treatment for appendicitis is surgery to remove the inflamed appendix.
+This is called an appendectomy or appendicectomy.
+The appendix is not needed by the body and your body can function normally without one.

-There are 2 possible surgical techniques used in operations to remove the appendix:
+There are 2 main types of surgery to remove the appendix:

-• laparoscopic (keyhole surgery) — Your surgeon will make 3 small cuts of about 1 to 2 cm in length in different parts of your abdomen, so a camera and surgical instruments can be used.
+• laparoscopic (keyhole surgery) — your surgeon will make 3 small cuts (about 1 to 2 cm each) in different parts of your tummy to insert a camera and surgical instruments

-• open — Your surgeon will make a larger cut in the bottom right side of your abdomen to remove your appendix.
+• open surgery — your surgeon makes a larger cut in the bottom right side of your tummy to remove your appendix

 Most people recover without any complications.
-Sometimes, the wound gets infected.
-If this happens, you will need antibiotics and follow up with your doctor.
+Sometimes, the wound may get infected.
+If this happens, you will need antibiotics and you should follow up with your doctor.

 Sometimes, the appendix is removed and found to be normal (not inflamed).
 This usually means there is another reason for your symptoms.
-If you still have symptoms after having your appendix removed, your doctor may suggest other tests to find the cause of your symptoms.
+If you still have symptoms after surgery, your doctor may suggest other tests to find the cause of your symptoms.

 Can appendicitis be prevented?

-There is no proven way to prevent appendicitis.
+There is no known way to prevent appendicitis.

 Resources and support